IU-MAP/project-les-frais/README.md

 python manage.py runserver
 ```

-If you want to access admin panel you need to create superuser
+If you want to access admin panel you need to create superuser (it will ask you to enter username and password from console)
 ```bash
 python manage.py createsuperuser
 ```